Best Practices for Multi-Fidelity Bayesian Optimization in Materials and Molecular Research: Introduction

-In this work, we propose a series of guidelines on when to use MFBO within the experimental design pipeline.
+In this work, we propose a series of guidelines for when to use MFBO within the experimental design pipeline.
 We conduct an exhaustive experimental investigation on both standard MFBO problems — ubiquitous in BO literature — as well as chemistry-based ones.
 Initially, we optimize two synthetic problems to assess the behavior of a multi-fidelity model in simulated black-box scenarios, detecting unfavorable situations where the application of MFBO does not offer an advantage over SFBO.
 We exhaustively scan MFBO experimental parameters (namely, cost ratio and informativeness of the LF source) to identify trends that indicate promising experimental settings for when to apply MFBO.
-Building on these guidelines, we then progress to chemistry-based problems, tackling three real challenges in molecular and materials optimization, where MFBO successfully outperforms SFBO.
+We then progress to chemistry-based problems, tackling three real challenges in molecular and materials optimization, where MFBO successfully outperforms SFBO.
+Finally, we extract guidelines and recommendations based on the synthetic and real benchmarks to inform prospective users on which scenarios can favor MFBO over SFBO.
 This work offers a comprehensive view and a reference guide for applying MFBO in the molecules and materials discovery domain.